Samjean2020/programming-and-scripting-2020/README.md

                                                 Repository Purpose

-Record and present weekly tasks required by the HDip in Computing (Data Analytics) Programming and Scripting Module for January to June 2020 Semester.
+Record and present weekly tasks required by the HDip. in Science in Computing (Data Analytics) Programming and Scripting Module for January to June 2020 Semester.

                                                 Repository Content